-You can apply for your provisional licence up to 3 months before your 17th Birthday but it will not be valid until you actually turn 17 so you will not be able to take lessons on a public road, or take your theory test until then.
+Once you have your licence and are ready to start your lessons, you will need to provide proof that you have a valid licence.
+Click here to visit .Gov site & see how to do this .
+You can apply for your provisional licence up to 3 months before your 16th Birthday but it will not be valid until you actually turn 17 so you will not be able to take lessons on a public road, or take your theory test until then.

-You are a resident of Great Britain.
+Are a resident of Great Britain.

-You meet the minimum age requirement.
+Meet the minimum age requirement.

-You can provide addresses of where you have lived over the last three years.
+Can provide addresses of where you have lived over the last three years.

-A photo is required for your licence and the DVLA can use your passport photo if you have one.
-If you don't, or you want to use a different one, this will need to be sent to the DVLA separately.
+As a photo is required for your licence the DVLA can use your passport photo if you have one.
+If you don't have one, or you want to use a different one, this will need to be sent to the DVLA separately.